Pittsburgh vs. Syracuse NCAA Football Odds, Plays and Insights | November 27, 2021

 - Pittsburgh and its opponents have gone over the current 58-point total in eight of 11 games (72.7%) this season.

-- Syracuse's games have gone over 58 points in five of 11 chances this season.

-- The two teams combine to average 69.8 points per game, 11.8 more than the total in this contest.
+- The combined points per game average of the two teams, 69.8, is 11.8 points greater than Saturday's over/under.

-- The 50 combined points per game that these two squads have allowed this season are eight fewer than the 58 over/under in this contest.
+- The 50 combined points per game that these two squads have allowed this season are 8.0 fewer than the 58 total in this contest.

-- The Panthers and their opponents have scored an average of 59 points per game in 2021, one more than Saturday's total.

-- The 58 over/under in this game is 7.3 points above the 50.7 average total in Orange games this season.
+- The average total in Panthers games this season is 59.0, 1.0 point above Saturday's over/under of 58.

+- In 2021, games involving the Orange have averaged a total of 50.7 points, 7.3 fewer than this game's set over/under.

 Pittsburgh Stats and Trends

-- Pittsburgh has eight wins against the spread in 11 games this season.
+- Pittsburgh has played 11 games, with eight wins against the spread.

-- The Panthers have been favored by 13 points or more five times this season and are 3-2 ATS in those contests.
+- The Panthers are 3-2 ATS when favored by 13 points or more this season.

-- Pittsburgh's games this year have hit the over on eight of 11 set point totals (72.7%).
+- Pittsburgh's games this year have gone over the point total eight times in 11 opportunities (72.7%).

-- Pittsburgh is 8-3 against the spread and 9-2 overall in games when it records more than 25.9 points.
+- Pittsburgh is 8-3 against the spread and 9-2 overall this season when the team puts up more than 25.9 points.

-- When Pittsburgh churns out over 330.2 yards, the team is 8-3 against the spread and 9-2 overall.
+- When Pittsburgh amasses over 330.2 yards, the team is 8-3 against the spread and 9-2 overall.

 - The Panthers have turned the ball over 13 times this season, seven more turnovers than the Orange have forced (6).